Find out what’s wrong with your air conditioning unit

 Clogged Air Filter

 Another common problem we see is the clogging of the air filter.
 Air filters should be changed every 1 – 3 months, depending on your system.
 A clogged filter restricts the flow of air, which makes your system work harder than it needs to.
-When it runs for an extended period of time, a/c systems are prone to freezing, breaking and other unsatisfactory outcomes.
+When it runs for an extended period of time, a/c systems are prone to freezing, breaking, and other unsatisfactory outcomes.

 This problem is closely related to the clogged air filter.
 When systems go without proper maintenance for extended periods of time, dust and debris can build up inside the system, which means the coils that cool their air won’t be able to work properly.
-This could be the cause for your lack of cold air.
+This could be the cause of your lack of cold air.

 Outside Air Conditioning Unit

 Speaking of dirty, when was the last time that you had the outside unit clean and maintained?
 Sometimes forgotten by the homeowner, the outside air conditioning unit can be clogged with debris from falling trees or plants, causing the system to overwork, malfunction, and break.

 In order for you’re air conditioner to do its job, it needs to be full of refrigerant.
 However, this must be refilled periodically depending on the age and type of system you have.
 Many times, a simple a/c refrigerant refill is just what a cranky system needs to get going again!